kaca-git/ecg_project/README.md

-In this project ECG data was classified usign the ResNet Both the JupyterLab instance and the database were created in one Docker container.
-Code for machine learning algorithm for classification of ECG data was largely sourced from https://github.com/spdrnl/ecg/blob/master/ECG.ipynb.
+In this project ECG data was classified using the ResNet.
+It is run in a Docker container.
+Both the JupyterLab instance and the database were created in one Docker container.
+Code for the classification of ECG data was largely sourced from https://github.com/spdrnl/ecg/blob/master/ECG.ipynb.

 ## Running the project
 The project is started by running **run_project.bat**.
 This will:  <br />